alwaysLinger/rbd-kv/README.md

 3. Watch mechanism for key events
 4. SSD design friendly, FSM storage size unlimited, thanks to [BadgerDB](https://github.com/dgraph-io/badger)
 5. Use grpc as client interface
+6. Support [haschicorp/raft BatchingFSM](https://github.com/hashicorp/raft), with this feature enabled, you will get higher throughput but may increase log replication latency, potentially losing more raft logs that haven't been applied to the state machine which can be re-applied by WAL replay.

 ## Why?